 "Sustainable development is central to the reformed planning system.
-The purpose of sustainability appraisal (SA) is to promote sustainable development through the integration of social, environmental and economic considerations into the preparation of revisions of Regional Spatial Strategies and for new or revised Development Plan Documents (DPDs) and Supplementary Planning Documents (SPDs)."2
+The purpose of sustainability appraisal (SA) is to promote sustainable development through the integration of social, environmental and economic considerations into the preparation of revisions of Regional Spatial Strategies and for new or revised Development Plan Documents (DPDs) and Supplementary Planning Documents (SPDs)."

-2.2.1 This document is the Development Management Sustainability Appraisal and seeks to determine the performance, in terms of sustainability, of the policies.
-Its role is to assist with the identification of the appropriate approach and to predict implications for the policies and to put forward recommendations for improvement where necessary.
+2.2.1 This document is the Development Management Policies Sustainability Appraisal and seeks to determine the performance, in terms of sustainability, of the policies.

-1 Good Practice Guide on Sustainability Appraisal of Regional Planning Guidance, Department for the Environment, Transport and the Regions.
+&lt;sup>1 Good Practice Guide on Sustainability Appraisal of Regional Planning Guidance, Department for the Environment, Transport and the Regions.
 London, 2000

-2 Good Practice Guide on Sustainability Appraisal of Regional Planning Guidance, Department for the Environment, Transport and the Regions.
+&lt;sup>2 Good Practice Guide on Sustainability Appraisal of Regional Planning Guidance, Department for the Environment, Transport and the Regions.
 London, 2005